edibotopic/edibotopic-website/content/notes/vertical-slice.md

 tags = ["technology", "Design"]
 +++

-A vertical slice is a demo of a game's major features, without being an exhaustive account.
+A vertical slice is a preview of a game's major features, without being an exhaustive demonstration of its content and mechanics.

-The introductory chapter or level may only be a limited showcase of the game.

-The vertical slice combines aspects of early-, mid-, and late-game, so that players develop a more holistic experience of the game's design.
+The vertical slice may combine aspects of the early-, mid-, and late-game, to suggest integration and progression across the playong experience.

-An opening of a game may itself be a kind of vertical slice, providing the player with a glimpse of the game's possibilities and compelling them forward.
+An opening tutorial level can be a kind of vertical slice, familiarising us with the systems of a game while compelling us forward.

----

-Outside of games, tutorials in general may function as vertical slices.
-A tutorial for a software tool is a learning experience that reveals and integrates its various functions, but it is not a complete account of its functionality.
+Tutorials are not restricted to games.
+A tutorial for a complex software application may also be understood as a vertical slice.
+It teaches the user a limited set of core functionalities, while compelling them forward beyond the tutorial to learn more.